JasonHensley1989/ImpAndOstersKingdom/project-worksheet.md

 ## Code Snippet

 Typically I put a code snippet here that I am particularly proud of.
 I chose instead to go with my psuedocode.
-I really did well with leaving myself a trail
+I really did well with leaving myself a trail that is readable and copyable